wjaszczuk/react-native-legal/README.md

 - a React Native library that lets you display native screen with a list of all dependencies and their licenses
 - an [Expo config plugin](https://docs.expo.dev/config-plugins/introduction/?redirected) (for Expo projects) and a [custom community cli plugin](https://github.com/react-native-community/cli/blob/main/docs/plugins.md) (for bare RN projects)
-- a standalone CLI tool that can be used in any Node.js project to generate license metadata
+- a standalone CLI tool that can be used in any Node.js project to generate license metadata (`license-kit`)
-- a shared package that exposes the core functionality of the license management tool, allowing customization of presentation logic in your Node.js scripts
+- a shared package that exposes the core functionality of the license management tool, allowing customization of presentation logic in your Node.js scripts (`@callstack/licenses`)

 ### I want to generate licenses in my Expo project <a name="usage-expo"></a>